luoli-z/HarmEvoSkill/README.md

 Model aliases and default endpoints are configured in `framework/config.py`.
 If a custom endpoint uses a different model name, update the corresponding model alias before running experiments.

-Do not commit API keys, endpoint secrets, local cache files, or raw outputs to the repository.

 ## Dataset Preparation